 - Bake for 25 minutes or until slightly crispy.
 All the brown sugar will melt with the bacon fat and it will brown on the bottom of the cookie sheet.

 - Once the bacon is cooled.
-Cut 1 cup of small pieces of bacon.
-For decoration, save some pieces to top the cupcakes.
+Cut the bacon into smaller pieces to top the cupcakes.

 Maple Cream Cheese Frosting

 - Slowly add in the powdered sugar.
 Mix on low.
-Add in syrup, maple extract, and heavy cream.
-Mix on medium until creamy.
-Then, decorate the cupcakes.
+Add in syrup, maple extract, and salt.
+Mix on high speed until combined and the frosting is creamy and smooth.2 tablespoon Maple syrup, ½ teaspoon Maple extract, ¼ teaspoon Salt

 Kimberlee Sunkel says